ploomber/doc/doc/apps/jupyterlab.md

 Copy the printed value (store it somewhere safe) and save it as a [secret](../user-guide/secrets.md), with the name `KG_AUTH_TOKEN`, now click on `CREATE`.

-Once the application is running, copy the URL (the `someid.ploomberapp.io` URL):
+Once the application is running, copy the URL (either `someid.ploomber.app` or `someid.ploomberapp.io`):

 ![](../static/docker/mlflow/host.png)